vinniefalco/LuaBridgeDemo/README.md

 - Global variables (variables must be wrapped in a named scope).
 - Automatic conversion between STL container types and Lua tables.
 - Inheriting Lua classes from C++ classes.
+- Passing nil to a C++ function that expects a pointer or reference.
+- Standard containers like `std::shared_ptr`.

 ## Development

 [Github][3] is the new official home for LuaBridge.
 The old SVN repository is deprecated since it is no longer used, or maintained.
 The original author has graciously passed the reins to Vinnie Falco for maintaining and improving the project.
-To obtain the older official releases, checkout the tags from 2.1 and earlier.
+To obtain the older official releases, checkout the tags from 0.2.1 and earlier.

-We welcome contributions to LuaBridge.
-Feel free to fork the repository and issue a Pull Request.
+If you are an existing LuaBridge user, a new LuaBridge user, or a potential LuaBridge user, we welcome your input, feedback, and contributions.
+Feel free to open Issues, or fork the repository.
 All questions, comments, suggestions, and/or proposed changes will be handled by the new maintainer.

 ## License